cannonbeach/ott-packager/README.md

 <br>

 ## Current Status

+(03/14/19) Short update on things

+- Added initial framework for webvtt caption decoding (creating the small .vtt files now) - (--webvtt)
+- Improved frame a/v sync code and made it more robust against some rare situations
+- Added a way to select the number of input audio streams (--astreams #)

 (03/04/19) Project is still in active development.
 I am still pushing for a v1.0 in the next couple of months.
 I pushed up a small update today to clean up a few minor issues:

 - MPEG audio decoding